Oreoxmt/docs/tidb-cloud/vector-search-get-started-via-sql.md

 To complete this tutorial, you need:

 - [MySQL command-line client](https://dev.mysql.com/doc/refman/8.4/en/mysql.html) (MySQL CLI) installed on your machine.
-- A TiDB Serverless cluster with vector search enabled.
+- A TiDB Serverless cluster.
 Follow [creating a TiDB Serverless cluster](/tidb-cloud/create-tidb-cluster-serverless.md) to create your own TiDB Cloud cluster if you don't have one.

 ## Get started